YasmeenSharaf/YasmeenSharaf/README.md

 - 👋 Hi, I’m @YasmeenSharaf
 - 👀 I’m interested in Robotics, Machine learning, Data science, NLP and computer vision
-- 🌱 I’m currently a graduate of Faculty of Artificial Intelligence at KFSU
+- 🌱 I’m a graduate of Faculty of Artificial Intelligence at KFSU
 - I work as  PLC engineer including the sales of my department
 - 📫 How to reach me sharafy180@gmail.com